ryanmaxwell/UncrustifyX/README.md

 I welcome contributors to this project.
 Raise any bugs/suggestions/feature requests within the Issues tab.

 ## License
-UncrustifyX is licenced under the [MIT License](http://opensource.org/licenses/MIT).
+UncrustifyX is licenced under a [modified BSD License](https://github.com/ryanmaxwell/UncrustifyX/blob/master/LICENSE).
+Please don’t upload this code directly to the App Store as is, without making substantial improvements.
+In other words, please don’t be a jerk.